Synopsik/DiscordBot/README.md

 Congratulations on making it all the way through!

-You now have a simple bot that can reply to you with a message and its latency
+You now have a Discord bot that can reply to you with a message and its latency

 There are many other command examples in this repo